lukjak/enmet/README.md

 # User guide
 This section is intended for persons who want just to use _Enmet_.

 Metal Archives data are made available in _Enmet_ by objects of a few classes.
 Each class represents some "thing", aka "entity": band (class `Band`), artist (class `Artist`), album (class `Album`) etc. Each object presents data via its properties (which can be again entity objects or just simple data) - so that `Band.name` is a string being the a band's name and `Band.discography` is a list of `Album` objects.
-Each `Album` object has in turn `Album.bands` property, which is a list od `Band` objects (as an album can be a split album by multiple bands); one of these objects is the starting `Band` object.
+Each `Album` object has in turn `Album.bands` property, which is a list of `Band` objects (as an album can be a split album by multiple bands); one of these objects is the starting `Band` object.
 And so on and on.

-You can get all the available properties by calling `dir` on an object, for example `dir(Band(18))` returns `['country', 'discography', 'formed_in', 'genres', 'label', 'lineup', 'location', 'lyrical_themes', 'name', 'status', 'years_active']`.
+You can get all the available properties by calling `dir` on an object, for example `dir(Band(18))` returns `['country', 'discography', 'formed_in', 'genres', ...]`.

 Mind that currently only a part of data available is covered.

 ### Enmet objects

 There are 3 types of classes which present data in the same way, but differ a bit in handling:
 - EnmetEntity subclasses: they represent "native" Metal Archives objects - this means objects which have their own identifiers in Metal Archives.
-Examples of these subclasses are Artist, Band, Album, Track etc. All they have `id` property containing this identifier.
+Examples of these subclasses are Artist, Band, Album, Track etc. All they have `id` property containing relevant identifier.
-- DynamicEnmetEntity subclasses: they represent "dynamic" Metal Archives objects - they represent entities, which don't have their identities in Metal Archives and thus no identifiers.
+- DynamicEnmetEntity subclasses: they represent "dynamic" Metal Archives objects - entities, which don't have their identities in Metal Archives and thus no identifiers.
 Examples of these subclasses are `Disc` and `AlbumArtist`.
-Creation of these subclasses was necessary to preserve natural logic when manipulating entity objects; for example name of album artist (represented by class `AlbumArtist`) stated on a physical media can be different from what appears on the artist's page in Metal Archives as name or full name.
+Creation of these subclasses was necessary to preserve natural logic when manipulating entity objects; for example name of an album artist (represented by class `AlbumArtist`) stated on a physical media can be different from what appears on the artist's page in Metal Archives as name or full name.
 - ExternalEntity: objects of these class represent entities external to Metal Archives, for example non-metal artist of a collaboration album.
 The objects have just a single property `name`.
+These entities have no own data pages in MetalArchives, they are just mentioned by name.

 ### Creating objects